Casual Workers FAQs

 Rates of pay under the different job families are available via the University salary scales.

-Where can I find a timesheet?
+Where can I find a timecards?

-Timesheets submitted in advance of the hours being worked will NOT be paid under any circumstances.
+Timecards submitted in advance of the hours being worked will NOT be paid under any circumstances.

-If a casual worker is claiming for various casual jobs in the same School/Department, do they need to fill out a different claim form for each job, for example someone who does invigilating, teaching and doing open days, at three different pay rates?
+If a casual worker is claiming for various casual jobs in the same school/department, do they need to fill out a different claim form for each job, for example someone who does invigilating, teaching and doing open days, at three different pay rates?

 Who should authorise the casual worker's timesheet?